hackintoday/RDSTools-Python-Package/RDSTools/docs/_build/html/_sources/data_processing.rst.txt

     The column name of the column in the data that represents the degree (network size) of respondents.

 **zero_degree**
     This parameter is used to set the method for imputing zero values in the 'degree' variable.
-Three methods are available for selection: mean, median, and hotdeck.
+Four methods are available for selection: mean, median, hotdeck, and drop.
 If this parameter is not set, the default imputation method is hotdeck.

 **NA_degree**
     This parameter is used to set the method for imputing missing values in the 'degree' variable.
-There are three methods to choose from: mean, median, and hotdeck.
+There are four methods to choose from: mean, median, hotdeck, and drop.
 If this parameter is not set, the default method is hotdeck.

 Returns
 -------